-(4) Manner Of Proof: the prior statement is provable either by the declarant himself, or by any other person with personal knowledge of it.
+4. Manner of proof.
+The prior statement is provable either by the declarant himself, or by any other person with personal knowledge of it.
 If the latter method is employed, then because the rule requires that the declarant be subject to cross-examination concerning the prior statement the witness/declarant must be subject to recall for cross-examination.

-See generally 2 Graham, Handbook of Federal Evidence (4th ed), § 801.12, p.269-270
+See generally 6 Graham, Handbook of Federal Evidence (7th Ed), § 801.12

-D. Exclusions From The General Definition Of Hearsay: Statements of Identification
+D. Exclusions from the General Definition of Hearsay: Statements of Identification

-(1) Foundational Requirements: it is required that the declarant testify at the trial or hearing and be subject to cross-examination.
+1. Foundational requirements.
+It is required that the declarant testify at the trial or hearing and be subject to cross-examination.
 As indicated previously, "subject" to cross-examination does not mean successful cross-examination.
 That the witness claims a lack of memory regarding the underlying event or the statement of identification does not preclude admission of the prior statement; indeed, if the witness fails to identify in court and denies making the prior statement, the statement is still admissible.
 The legislative history, as well as the plain language of the text of the rule, supports this interpretation.
 Note: there is no requirement of "immediacy" with regard to the identification.